danpawlik/openstack-helm-deployment/README.md

 ## Example: how to deploy Airskiff with K8S controller + one node

-1. Check if in local inventory, you have defined:
+1. Check "local inventory" in the playbook, how it is defined, e.g.:

 ```
   vars: